 We explore each of these in more detail below.

-Unit-load AS/RS systems are typically used to handle exceptionally large and heavy loads ranging from 1,000 to 5,500 pounds.
+Unit-load AS/RS systems are typically used to handle large and heavy loads ranging from 1,000 to 5,500 pounds.
 This capability allows for unit-load AS/RS to handle full or partial pallets and cases.

-Usually, unit-load AS/RS consists of narrow aisle racks, which can extend to heights greater than 100 feet and which house pallets of product and inventory.
+Usually, Unit-Load AS/RS consists of narrow aisle racks, which can extend to heights greater than 100 feet and which house pallets of product and inventory.
 These racks are paired with a crane, which is used to physically place and retrieve pallets as needed.

-Unit-load AS/RS is a particularly helpful option when pallet-level storage is limited and quick retrieval is critical.
+Unit-Load AS/RS is a particularly helpful option when pallet-level storage is limited and quick retrieval is critical.

 Fixed-Aisle Unit-Load AS/RS Crane

-In fixed-aisle unit-load AS/RS systems, pallet racks are arranged with narrow aisles between them.
+In fixed-aisle Unit-Load AS/RS systems, pallet racks are arranged with narrow aisles between them.
 A crane travels between these aisles moving both vertically and horizontally to retrieve and store product.
 The crane is fixed to a single aisle of pallets.

 Moveable-Aisle Unit Load AS/RS Crane

-Moveable-aisle unit load AS/RS works much the same way as fixed-aisle unit-load AS/RS.
+Moveable-aisle Unit Load AS/RS works much the same way as fixed-aisle unit-load AS/RS.
 It consists of a crane moving between narrow aisles of pallets along some kind of track.
 The key difference is that it is not fixed to a specific aisle.
 This capability allows a single piece of equipment to service multiple aisles and, ultimately, a greater working space.

-Mini-load AS/RS typically handles smaller loads (up to 75 pounds) compared to unit-load systems.
-Instead of full pallets, mini-load AS/RS handles totes, trays, and/or cartons.
+Mini-Load AS/RS typically handles smaller loads (up to 75 pounds) compared to unit-load systems.
+Instead of full pallets, Mini-Load AS/RS handles totes, trays, and/or cartons.
 Sometimes, these systems are called “case-handling” or “tote-stacking” systems.

 Shuttle-based AS/RS delivers inventory via a shuttle or “bot” that runs on a track between a racking structure.

 They can operate on a single level or multiple levels, depending on the needs of the operation, and can be battery- or capacitor-powered.
-The shuttles deliver the tote or carton to a workstation integrated with the system.
+The shuttles deliver the tote or carton to a workstation integrated in the system.

-When an item is requested, the shuttle drives to the location of the product and retrieves the tote or carton that contains the requested item.
+When an item is requested, the shuttle moves to the location of the product and retrieves the tote or carton that contains the requested item.
 The shuttle will then take the tote/carton directly to a workstation or transfer it to a conveyor to convey the tote/carton to a workstation.

-A third shuttle model utilizes vertical rack, but each bot moves on the floor and climbs vertically to extract its tote.
+A third shuttle model utilizes a vertical rack, but each bot moves on the floor and climbs vertically to extract its tote.
 Then it comes down to the floor and independently delivers the inventory to a remote workstation.
 It will queue at the workstation until picked and then is automatically assigned a new task and it repeats the process.